OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 In this experiment, we'll be using a shift register to control eight LEDs, but we'll only be using four GPIOs on the Omega.

-// TODO: update this number if required
+// TODO: update the number of gpios if required

 ## Shift Register